arthry/fsev/README.md

 ```

 ### How it works
 It does so by creating a temporary `plist` xml file that use `WatchPaths`, and loads it using `launchctl`.
 Command given is also extended to have a log file at with same uuid under `/tmp/`.
 Upon quit, plist gets unloaded, and both files are deleted.
-While consequent changes doesn't pop immediately, it might need few more seconds to catch up.
+While consequent changes don't pop immediately, it might need few more seconds to catch up.

 ### Troubleshooting